February 24, 2026

 - Extended periods: A 5-day conference is cheaper at the weekly rate ($799/week) than per-event pricing ($399 × 5 = $1,995).
 Always check weekly pricing.

-- Peak season surcharges: Rental pricing can vary around major event seasons [VERIFY with Movebooth for current availability].
+- Peak season surcharges: Rental pricing can vary around major event seasons — confirm current availability when booking.

 When Buying

 - iPad cost: The Movebooth kiosk requires an iPad (not included).
-Factor in iPad cost or confirm compatibility with devices you already own.
-[VERIFY current iPad compatibility specs on hardware page.]
+Factor in iPad cost or confirm compatibility with devices you already own (see the hardware page for current iPad compatibility specs).

 - Software downgrade trap: If you buy hardware thinking you'll use Pro features, then downgrade to Lite to save money, you may lose features your clients or campaigns depend on.